tebexio/TebexHeadless-OpenAPI/sdks/java/docs/HeadlessApi.md

 <a id="getAllPackagesWithAuthedIPAndBasket"></a>
 # **getAllPackagesWithAuthedIPAndBasket**
-> List&lt;PackageResponse&gt; getAllPackagesWithAuthedIPAndBasket(token, basketIdent, ipAddress)
+> PackageResponse getAllPackagesWithAuthedIPAndBasket(token, basketIdent, ipAddress)

 Fetch a package from a webstore by its identifier